您是否遇到過本地化軟件的問題?

 Without software localization, your product may not find the same appeal with international users as it does with users in your home country.
 A poorly localized product could even negatively impact your global sales and customer brand loyalty.
 By localizing the software, you can avoid some of these problems and always present your company in the best possible way.

 But it's not just about damage limitation.
-Localized software can give you a competitive advantage when entering new markets.
+We at Axon believe localized software can give you a competitive advantage when entering new markets.
 A user-friendly product is more likely to be recommended - thus more likely to help your company succeed globally.

 If you want to get all the benefits outlined above, you need to think about localizing all elements of your program.
 Ultimately, everything from currency symbols and units of measurement to geopolitical sensitivities can impact the success of your software.
 All changes must therefore be carefully planned and seamlessly implemented.
 Here are some critical areas to focus on in a software localization process.